zognin/tp/docs/UserGuide.md

   application will not automatically reflect the corresponding changes in the inventory.
-* Ingredient quantity cannot change beyond the lower boundary of 0 and the upper boundary of 40000.
+* Ingredient quantity cannot change beyond the lower boundary of 0 and the upper boundary of 40000. <br>
   (e.g. If the user reaches the upper boundary and tries to increase the quantity further by deleting an existing order that uses the ingredient, the system will allow the deletion but inventory no